 What is Hindi?

 Hindi is a language spoken in India.
-It belongs to the Indo-Aryan family and is written in the Devanagari script (that contains 11 vowels and 33 consonants, written from left to right).
+It belongs to the Indo-Aryan family and is written in the Devanagari script (which contains 11 vowels and 33 consonants, written from left to right).

-Hindi as a word is derived from a classical Persian word ‘Hendi’ (pronunciation) which means belonging to hind/ India.
+Hindi is derived from a classical Persian word, ‘Hendi’ (pronunciation) which means belonging to hind/ India.
 Awadhi, Maithil, etc., were replaced by the dialect of Delhi (Khari Boli), which is the basis of the modern standard Hindi.

 There are various dialects in this language.
-The words in Hindi are divided into 5 principal categories – Tatsam, ardhatatsam, tadbhav, deshaj, and videshi.
+The words in Hindi are divided into five principal categories – Tatsam, ardhatatsam, tadbhav, deshaj, and videshi.

-Hindi is used while speaking, writing in many places.
+Hindi is used while speaking and writing in many places.
 It is taught in schools and colleges as the first and second language (as per choice).

 What is Bengali?

-Bengali is also known as Bangla (internal name), is a language that is spoken by people in India and Bangladesh.
-It is an Indo-Aryan language; it is common or the bridge language of the Bengal region and known as the national language of Bangladesh.
+Bengali, or Bangla (internal name), is a language people speak in India and Bangladesh.
+It is an Indo-Aryan language; it is expected or the bridge language of the Bengal region, and is known as the national language of Bangladesh.

-The Bengali literature has been developed and evolved since the Bengali Renaissance.
+Bengali literature has developed and evolved since the Bengali Renaissance.
 The Bengali language movement (in east Bengal, now Bangladesh) was very famous in those days.

 There are two types of forms in written Bengali –